Bari Wood

 Bari Wood (born December 31, 1936) is an American author of science fiction, crime and horror novels.

 Life and work

-Wood was born in 1936 in Jacksonville, Illinois, the daughter of Israel S. Prosterman and Gertrude Ritman.
+Wood was born on December 31, 1936, in Jacksonville, Illinois, to Israel S. Prosterman and Gertrude Ritman.
 She grew up in and around Chicago, and graduated from Northwestern University in Evanston, Illinois with a degree in English.
 She moved to New York in 1957, where she first worked in the library of the American Cancer Society, later as editor of the society's publication, CA: A Cancer Journal for Clinicians and of the medical journal Drug Therapy.
-In the early 1970s she began writing fiction.
+In the early 1970s, she began writing fiction.

-In New York she fell in love with and married Dr. Gilbert Congdon Wood (b.
-1915 – d.
-2000), a biologist for the American Cancer Society.
+In New York she fell in love with and married Dr. Gilbert Congdon Wood (1915–2000), a biologist for the American Cancer Society.
 In 1981 they moved to a farmhouse in Ridgefield, Connecticut.
 In 2008, she married Dennis Preston Kazee and moved to Lansing, Michigan.